Financial Times’ Best of Summer 2026 in Literary Non-Fiction

 In 2025, she launched her first app, Sophiana, which helps journalists turn their work into vertical video scripts; it won the Georgina Henry Award for Digital Innovation, a winning place on the International Center for Journalists Disarming Disinformation Solutions Challenge, and a position amongst TikTok’s 50 Global Changemakers.

-She is the author of How to Kill a Language, an investigation into the phenomenon of linguicide and the forces - political, technological and cultural - that determine which languages survive.
-The book will be published in 2026 by William Collins in the UK and Crown in the US.
+She is the author of How to Kill a Language, a critically-acclaimed investigation into the phenomenon of linguicide and the forces that determine which languages survive an age of unprecedented language loss.

 Photo credit: Sarah Hosney